cry30/common/README.md

 ## Overview

-This project is location of commonly used codes.
-It is intended to be compact, not a substitute to 3rd party tools, but small, targeted solution to actual problems.
+This project contains some of my commonly used codes.
+It is intended to be compact, and not a substitute to 3rd party tools, but small, targeted solution to actual problems.
 Code implementation maybe copied to actual project so there is no need for actual dependency.

 ## Using on Eclipse IDE
 * You may use the Run as JUnit test to verify that it is working correctly.
 * Make sure you have configured the correct JDK in the pom.xml and in the project properties.
 The last version used is 17.

 ###

 ## Features